-Since the 2003 parliamentary elections, NDI has worked with political party leaders to better communicate, participate in the electoral process and engage in open, constructive and inclusive debate.
-Following the 2006 presidential and local elections, NDI held a series of strategy and policy planning sessions with the central and branch leadership of the ruling and opposition parties to aid them in developing cohesive, policy-based platforms, and held multiparty sessions for women party members and youth activists to help them within political parties and across party lines.
+NDI has worked with political parties since 2003 to better communicate, participate in the electoral process, and engage in constructive and inclusive debate.
+After presidential and local elections in 2006, NDI worked with the central and branch leadership of the ruling and opposition parties to help them develop policy-based platforms.
+The Institute also held multiparty sessions for women and young people, giving them a rare opportunity to engage across party lines.

-The Institute is currently working with established and emerging political parties to review and define party positions on political process reforms, and negotiate across party lines to reach consensus on a vision for a reformed political and election system following the transition.
-NDI also is working with party leaders to ensure that women and youth members are integral participants in the process, and is encouraging parties to develop platforms that address issues of specific concern to women, youth and other key groups.
+NDI works with established and emerging political parties as they define their positions on political reform.
+NDI also works with party leaders on being inclusive by including women and young people in the political process and developing platforms that address issues of concern to women, youth and other key groups.

 Marib Youth Council Members, March 2012

-Past NDI programs have focused on strengthening civil society, including nongovernmental organizations, civil society associations and journalists.
-NDI has supported civil society organization (CSO) anti-corruption initiatives; worked with Yemeni journalists to report on and analyze government and political processes; and helped CSOs with sustainable improvements in their organizational structures and operations to increase the impact of their work.
+Past NDI programs have helped nongovernmental organizations, civic groups and journalists engage in decision making and oversight at the local and national level.
+NDI has supported civic anti-corruption initiatives; taught Yemeni journalists to report on and analyze government and political processes; and worked with civil society to improve their organizational structures and operations.

-During the political transition, NDI is working with local partner organizations to advocate for electoral reform, monitor voter registration and elections, hold the national dialogue accountable to its mandate and report on the implementation of political and electoral reforms resulting from the dialogue.
+During the political transition, NDI is working with civic groups as they advocate for electoral reform, monitor voter registration and elections, hold the national dialogue accountable to its mandate and report on the progress of political and electoral reforms resulting from the dialogue.

 Political party and CSO leaders developing a position paper on preferred political and electoral models

 At the request of the Ministry of Legal Affairs, NDI initiated a series of discussion forums for civil society, political parties, tribal sheikhs and religious leaders to engage in constructive, meaningful debate on a draft law on transitional justice and national reconciliation.
-In all, 161 civic activists, 13 political parties , 143 tribal leaders representing four major Yemeni tribal factions, and 178 religious clerics representing four major religious factions (Zaydis, Shafi’is, Salafis and Sufis) took part in the forums.
-Broad recommendations resulting from the four forums include: facilitating more robust engagement and discussion of reconciliation issues; providing opportunities for victims and perpetrators of injustice to meet and discuss grievances; and continuing efforts to ensure that the law is drafted based on a reasonable degree of consensus.
-In response to initial feedback from these forums and follow-on forums conducted by participating CSOs, the Ministry of Legal Affairs amended 13 of the 16 articles in the draft and released a revised version for an additional 30-day public comment period.
-The legislation was subsequently referred to the office of President Hadi, and, consistent with the framework of the GCC agreement, it is likely that the president will refer the issue to the anticipated national dialogue for broader discussion.
+In all, 161 civic activists, 13 political parties, 143 tribal leaders representing four major Yemeni tribal factions, and 178 religious clerics representing four major religious factions (Zaydis, Shafi’is, Salafis and Sufis) took part in the forums.
+In response, the Ministry of Legal Affairs amended 13 of the 16 articles in the draft law and released a revised version for an additional 30-day public comment period.
+The legislation was subsequently referred to the office of President Hadi, and, consistent with the framework of the GCC agreement, the president will likely refer the issue to the national dialogue.

 Public hearing on pesticide and water legislation in Hodeidah, May 2012

 Since 1993, NDI has conducted election-related activities in Yemen at the local and national levels.
-The Institute has worked with local partner organizations and government institutions, including the SCER, to train domestic poll watchers, enhance transparency and credibility, promote public confidence and develop systems to verify the official vote count on election day.
-In 2006, NDI began to support a network of local CSOs, the Yemen Election Monitoring Network (YEMN), as it monitored electoral reform processes, informed the electorate on electoral issues, and gathered voter input as new rules are developed, amended and implemented.
-The network has monitored several electoral events and issued reports of their findings, including the November 2008 voter registration process (English; Arabic) and the February 2012 presidential election.
+The Institute has worked with local partner organizations and government institutions, including the SCER, to train citizen poll watchers, enhance transparency and credibility, promote public confidence and develop systems to verify the official vote count on election day.
+In 2006, NDI partnered with the citizen Yemen Election Monitoring Network (YEMN) to monitor electoral reform processes and voter education as well as the vote on election day.
+The network has observed several electoral events and issued reports of their findings, including the November 2008 voter registration process (English; Arabic) and the February 2012 presidential election.

-In 2013 and 2014, NDI will continue to support YEMN as it monitors the voter registration period, constitutional referendum process and parliamentary and/or presidential elections.
+In 2013 and 2014, NDI will continue to support YEMN as it monitors the voter registration period, constitutional referendum process and elections.

 Public Opinion Research